We are guided by our five core values that have been established and lived by generations of the Maersk family.

 Mærsk Mc-Kinney Møller became senior partner and Chair of the Svendborg and 1912 companies, the shipyard, other companies and the foundations after his father, A.P.
 Møller’s death on 12 June 1965.

 The direction for the next 45 years of expansion was laid in a strategy for The A.P.
 Moller Group.Read More

 Ane Mærsk Mc-Kinney Uggla became a member of the board of the A.P.
 Moller Foundation, today’s owner of A.P.
 Moller Holding.Read More

 After 28 years at the helm of the Group, Mærsk Mc-Kinney Møller stepped down from daily management.
-Mærsk Mc-Kinney Møller remained chairman of the Foundations, the Svendborg and 1912 companies and the Odense Steel Shipyard.
+Mærsk Mc-Kinney Møller remained Chair of the Foundations, the Svendborg and 1912 companies and the Odense Steel Shipyard.

 A.P.
 Moller Holding was established to act as the investment arm of the A.P.
 Moller Foundation.
 The majority ownership of A.P.
 Moller - Maersk was transferred to A.P.
 Moller Holding from the A.P.
 Moller Foundation.
-Ane Mærsk Mc-Kinney Uggla became the chairman of A.P.
+Ane Mærsk Mc-Kinney Uggla became the Chair of A.P.
 Moller Holding.

 Adding to its 2.98% holding, A.P.
 Moller Holding acquired 15% of Danske Bank’s total share capital as part of A.P.
 Moller – Maersk’s divestment of the same.
 Following the 15% acquisition, A.P.
 Moller Holding bought an extra 2.02% to fulfill the ambition of a total ownership of 20%.